 First of all, make sure to apply to all of the the schools you want to attend.
 You may find that you don't get into your first choice of school, and it helps to have a backup.
 Applying to a set of schools is always a good idea.

 Secondly, prepare early and take practice tests.
 If you find that there are concepts you don't know yet, consider finding a tutor who can teach you concepts and strategies to approach different types of questions that appear on the test.
 We have fantastic tutors who are here to help you do the best you can on the SSAT.
-You can learn more about our tutoring and schedule a free consultation with one of our tutors here.
+Learn more about tutoring and schedule a free consultation with one of our tutors.

 Lastly, remember to relax.
 Many students (and parents!) ask if they should be afraid of the test, and the answer is no. Any student can do their best on the test, it just takes some practice and dedication.